ScottWales/spack-environments/docs/building.md

    them on top of the base image then deploys the container
 5. Cleanup - removes built containers from the runner filesystem

-On Gadi the CI built container are available in the hc46 project, and can be loaded with
+On Gadi the CI built container are available in the hc46 project, and can be loaded with:
 ```
 module use /scratch/hc46/hc46_gitlab/ngm/modules
 module load $BASE_ENV/$VARIANT-$BRANCH